icflorescu/icflorescu/README.md

 - Quite a few templating languages such as [Mustache](https://github.com/janl/mustache.js) or [Jade/Pug](https://pugjs.org/api/getting-started.html) and some strange old JS frameworks ([Backbone](https://backbonejs.org/), [Riot.js](https://riot.js.org/)) in the pre-React era

 ## Notable open-source projects I've built over the years
-Please consider [sponsoring my work](https://github.com/sponsors/icflorescu) if you find it useful.
-Dedicating time to build and maintain great open-source projects would not be possible without your generosity.

 - 📒 [Mantine DataTable](https://icflorescu.github.io/mantine-datatable/) — a "dark-theme aware" table component for your Mantine UI data-rich applications, featuring asynchronous data loading support, pagination, multiple rows selection, column sorting, custom cell data rendering, row context menu, and more
 - 🖱️ [Mantine ContextMenu](https://icflorescu.github.io/mantine-contextmenu/) — A lightweight yet customizable context-menu for your Mantine applications, with a succinct API and dark-theme support
 - ✨ [tRPC-SvelteKit](https://icflorescu.github.io/trpc-sveltekit) — an adapter allowing you to build end-to-end typesafe APIs with tRPC.io in your SvelteKit applications